periode/thesis/aesthetics.md

 [adorno - the form of the phonograph record](https://www.jstor.org/stable/778936): the artwork only holds "truth-content", has fragments of true language once life has left it. it is, in a sense a threat to life/a judgment upon life.

 - art works to shape our basic sense of what is and what matters *in all of life* (heidegger)

+ranciere:
+- tissu du sensible

+## poetics

+linguistic -> language vs. poetics -> discourse

+is about *understanding* coherence, about *understanding* structure, and *understanding* pre-existing patterns (if poetics are prototypes, aesthetics are instances, maybe interfaces). it "an internal theory of literature", a conjuction of categories, but also a general direction from an author (not sure how that is different from the aesthetics?)

+*poetics will be called upon to elaborate a theory of description that will bring to light not only what all descriptions have in common but also what permits them to remain different* (todorov) - but it must also provide instruments to identify such occurences of, here, a description

+a poetics of beautiful code -> what is beautiful code? an aesthetics of beautiful code -> how is code beautiful?